Psychotherapy and Counselling

 - Challenges with emotional regulation

-- Questions of identity and self-identity
+- Questions of identity and self-concept

-- Ineffective coping strategies and behaviors
+- Ineffective coping mechanisms and behaviours

 "Do not feel guilty for prioritising your emotional well-being.
 You deserve to flourish in safe spaces."